 Heather S. Sonntag, Associate Archivist

-Heather S. Sonntag, Ph.D., began working for the Center in 2020 as a contract archivist and joined the staff as an associate archivist in 2021.
+Heather Sonntag began working for the Center in 2020 as a contract archivist and joined the staff as an associate archivist in 2021.
 She processes collections while assisting with the Center’s overall preservation plans and policies, and she also lends her sharp eyes to proofreading publications.
-She holds a doctorate from the University of Wisconsin-Madison where she also earned a master’s degree in information science and a certificate from the Nelson Institute of Environmental Studies.
-Originally from Albuquerque, New Mexico, she has made Madison her home since 2000.
+Heather first encountered photo collections at the front end of archives, when she interned at the Library of Congress for her doctoral thesis research.
+This led to a Fulbright fellowship to continue studies on nineteenth-century photo albums in St. Petersburg and Moscow, Russia.
+After earning her doctorate at the University of Wisconsin-Madison, she entered the back end of archives at the Wisconsin Historical Society working initially in the conservation lab, and then switching to the digital lab and onto processing film and photography collections.
+In 2020 she earned a master’s degree in archives administration and a certificate from the Center for Culture, History and the Environment through the Nelson Institute of Environmental Studies.
+Heather has curated photo exhibitions for UW-Madison, the US Embassy in Kazakhstan, and on prescribed burns in Wisconsin by local black-and-white photographer, Jill Metcoff.
+She also has offered Photography and War: Imaging History, Technology and Conflict, a mini-course through the UW-Madison Extension, and published in the Wisconsin Magazine of History.
+Originally from Albuquerque, New Mexico, she has made Madison her home since 1999.

 Inga Velten, Development Director